 The drink, whiskey and soda began to call “Highball” because of the episode.

-Suntory had work hard to get Whiskey’s popularity back to the market and launched campaigns of “whiskey highball” to get young people known more whiskey.
+First, the company launched the campaigns of “whiskey highball” to get young people to know more about whiskey.

 “Kaku bin”(角瓶) is the signature whiskey product of Suntory.